corememltd/cloud-managed-dns/README.md

     dig AXFR @192.0.2.1 example.invalid | tee example.invalid.axfr

-Once you have a zone file, you can import it using (replacing the `-n` and `-f` parameters):
+Once you have a zone file, you can import it using (replacing the `-n` and `-f` parameters) depending on the view you are importing:

- * public: `az network dns zone import -g DNS -n example.invalid -f example.invalid.axfr
+ * public: `az network dns zone import -g coremem-cloud-managed-dns -n example.invalid -f example.invalid.axfr
- * private: `az network private-dns zone import -g coremem-cloud-managed-dns -n example.invalid -f example.invalid.axfr
+ * private : `az network private-dns zone import -g coremem-cloud-managed-dns -n example.invalid -f example.invalid.axfr

 Once you have imported the records, you sohuld be able to test them as detailed below.